dfds/infrastructure-modules/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have tested changes in my sandbox
 - [ ] I have added the needed changes in the `test/integration` folder to apply my changes in QA.
 [Read the guide on adding environment variables in QA](https://wiki.dfds.cloud/en/ce-private/atlantis/adding-env-vars)
+- [ ] I have rebased the code to master

 ## Checklist before approving the PR
 - [ ] Run `atlantis plan`